JakaPresecnik/memory_game/README.md

 # MEMORY GAME
-- This game was made as a part of Udacity's Intro to Programming Nanodegree (IPND).
+- This game was made as a part of Udacity's **Intro to Programming** Nanodegree (IPND).
   - It is the 5th and final project for IPND.
+  - It is also 5th project for FEND.
 - Starter code was provided here :https://github.com/udacity/fend-project-memory-game
   - Starter code was overhauled by me.
 - Live version here: http://jakapresecnik.me.uk/memory_game/index.html